-As all real estate agents know, location is king, and it’s a prime reason 57Hotel rates so well with guests: it’s less than a five-minute walk from Central Station.
+As all real estate agents know, location is king, and that’s one of 57Hotel’s main draws: it’s less than a five-minute walk from Central Station.
 While the trains aren’t far, you’ll be unlikely to need them.
-It’s a short (hilly) stroll to the hub of Surry Hills, and you should wander along Crown Street en-route, with its many small cafés.
+It’s a short (hilly) stroll to the hub of Surry Hills, and while en route, you should wander along Crown Street with its many small cafés.
 Heading farther afield?
 Within 15 minutes, you’ll be in the centre of the CBD.
 Don’t forget to grab a free pastry on your way out to explore – they’re excellent.

 If you’re looking for a trusted brand in a great location, Rydges Sydney Central is a good bet.
 The wide range of rooms means there are options for everyone, from business types after an executive suite to families or groups of friends looking for a room with a balcony.
-The undercover parking isn’t cheap, but given the location it can be worth it.
-There’s also an indoor pool – the perfect place to relax after a hard day’s shopping at Surry Hills’ many boutiques.
+The undercover parking isn’t cheap, but given the location, it can be worth it.
+There’s also an indoor pool – the perfect place to relax after a hard day’s shopping at the many boutiques in Surry Hills.

-Situated on Wentworth Avenue, the Veriu feels more like a CBD option than a hidden Surry Hills treasure.
+Veriu Central on Wentworth Avenue feels more like a CBD option than a hidden Surry Hills treasure.
 Don’t let this put you off, though.
 Its proximity to Central Station makes this hotel undeniably convenient (and surprisingly quiet).
-The rooms are on the small side, but the facilities are great – if you need a bit more space to hang out, just head to the hotel’s stylish bar area.
-Problem solved.
+The rooms are on the small side, but the facilities are great, and if you need a bit more space to hang out, you can just head to the hotel’s stylish bar area.

-With the nightlife of Oxford Street and Darlinghurst only five minutes down the road, these luxury apartments are the perfect distance from the action: close enough to access but quiet enough to have a good night’s sleep.
-You won’t find trendy industrial-style interiors or exciting on-site restaurants here, but it’s ideal for those who want the flexibility and convenience of an apartment.
+With the nightlife of Oxford Street and Darlinghurst only five minutes down the road, these luxury apartments are the perfect distance from the action: close enough to access but quiet enough to allow a good night’s sleep.
+You won’t find trendy, industrial-style interiors or exciting, on-site restaurants here, but it’s ideal for those who want the flexibility and convenience of an apartment.
 To make your stay extra special, book one of the penthouse lofts – the city views are well worth the price tag.